Timeless Ceremonies

 Can a Civil Ceremony Be Personalised?

-Many couples are surprised to learn that civil ceremonies can include some personal touches, such as readings and music, provided they comply with the guidelines for civil ceremonies.
+Many couples are surprised to learn that civil ceremonies can include personal touches, such as readings and music, provided they comply with the guidelines for civil ceremonies.

 The level of personalisation may differ from other ceremony options, so it's worth discussing your ideas with your Registrar in advance.